6dam/HayBox/README.md

 Display options may be configured within the `setup1()` loop of `/config/pico/config.cpp`.
 Change the `leftLayout`, `centerLayout`, and `rightLayout` variables to match your desired option prior to compiling.
 Options include circular/square buttons, WASD, 19-button, htangl, etc. By default, the options are set to display a 20-button layout with circles.

-Bug: Display does not refresh properly when connecting to PC via usb while using the Switch communication backend.
+Bugs: Display does not refresh properly when connecting to PC via usb while using the Switch communication backend.
+Additionally, there appear to be issues with the display when connected to N64.
 All other modes/communication backends confirmed to work properly.

 Reference the pinout chart below if considering using a different set of sequential pins for SDA/SCL. i2c0 or i2c1 must be set in the config depending on which two pins you select. (i.e. pins 8 and 9 are set by default, so i2c0 is selected.)